Skylon (spacecraft): Development

 In 2000, the firm completed work with University of Bristol testing the precooler.

-From 2007 to 2009 Reaction worked with University of Bristol and Airborne Engineering on Project STERN (Static Test Expansion/Deflection Rocket Nozzle), which tested Reaction's engine ignition system, a Reaction designed air breathing hydrogen rocket engine, and investigated the flow stability and behaviour of with Dr Neil Taylor's expansion deflection nozzle design via multiple test-firings by Airborne Engineering.
+From 2007 to 2009 Reaction worked with University of Bristol and Airborne Engineering on Project STERN (Static Test Expansion/Deflection Rocket Nozzle), which tested Reaction's engine ignition system, a Reaction designed air breathing hydrogen rocket engine, and investigated the flow stability and behaviour of Dr Neil Taylor's expansion deflection nozzle design via multiple test-firings by Airborne Engineering.
 An expansion deflection nozzle is capable of compensating for the changing ambient pressure encountered while gaining altitude during atmospheric flight, thus generating greater thrust and thereby efficiency.

 Work on STERN was continued in project STRICT (Static Test Rocket Incorporating Cooled Thrust-chamber), which investigated the stability of the engine's exhaust flow and the dissipation of the generated heat into the engine walls.
 The results and designs delivered by both the STRICT and STERN projects were subsequently declared by Reaction to have been "a great success".

 Static testing of the engine precooler began in June 2011, marking the start of Phase 3 in the Skylon development programme, In April 2012, Reaction announced that the first series of the precooler test programme had been successfully completed.
 On 10 July 2012, Reaction announced that the second of three series of tests has been completed successfully, and the final series of tests would begin the following month after the testing facilities had been upgraded to allow testing of -150 C temperatures.
 ESA's propulsion division audited the precooler tests during mid-2012 and found the results satisfactory.

-On 9 May 2011, Reaction stated that a preproduction prototype of the Skylon could be flying by 2016, and the proposed route would be a suborbital flight between the Guiana Space Centre near Kourou in French Guiana and the North European Aerospace Test Range, located in northern Sweden.
-Pre-orders are expected in the 2011–2013 time frame coinciding with the formation of the manufacturing consortium.
-On 8 December 2011, Alan Bond stated that Skylon would enter into service by 2021–2022 instead of 2020 as previously envisaged.
-On 13 July 2012, ESA Director-General Jean-Jacques Dordain publicly stated that the ESA would be holding a series of talks with Reaction with the aim of developing a further "technical understanding".
+In 2011, Reaction stated that a preproduction prototype of the Skylon could be flying by 2016, and the proposed route would be a suborbital flight between the Guiana Space Centre near Kourou in French Guiana and the North European Aerospace Test Range, located in northern Sweden.
+Pre-orders were expected in the 2011–2013 timeframe, coinciding with the formation of the manufacturing consortium.
+In December 2011, Alan Bond stated that Skylon would enter into service by 2021–2022 instead of 2020 as previously envisaged.

-In November 2012, Reaction announced that it would commence work upon a three-and-a-half-year project to develop and build a test rig of the SABRE engine to prove its performance across both the air-breathing and rocket modes.
-Reaction's precooler tests are still ongoing as of July 2022.
+In November 2012, Reaction announced that it would begin a three-and-a-half-year project to develop and build a test rig of the SABRE engine to prove its performance in both the air-breathing and rocket modes.
+Reaction's precooler was tested in 2022 and 2024.
+Work ceased later in 2024, when the company entered administration.
+In July 2025, ESA announced that the precooler would be used in their new INVICTUS research programme, which aims to demonstrate hypersonic flight in the atmosphere at Mach 5.